If you are trying to decide on the type of heat pump you should get…

-In the summer, the geothermal system pulls heat from the air in your home where it’s absorbed by temperature conducting fluid that is continually flowing within a closed-loop system of pipes.
-The fluid absorbs the heat in your home, travels down underground, allowing the heat to disperse with the ground acting as a heat sink before it travels back up into your home in a constant cycle.
+In the summer, the geothermal system pulls heat from the air in your home where it’s absorbed by temperature-conducting fluid that is continually flowing within a closed-loop system of pipes.
+The fluid absorbs the heat in your home, and travels down underground, allowing the heat to disperse with the ground acting as a heat sink before it travels back up into your home in a constant cycle.

 Is a Geothermal Heating and Cooling System Right for Your Home?